-#462 Junior Year AP American History: •
+#462 AP U.S. History: ◆

 Advanced Placement American History is designed to provide students with the analytical skills and factual knowledge necessary to deal with problems and issues in American history.
 The program prepares students for college level coursework by making demands upon them equivalent to an introductory college class.
 This course develops the skills necessary to arrive at conclusions on the basis of an informed judgment and to present ideas clearly and persuasively.
+This course is open to both 11th and 12th graders.

-Prerequisite: Successful completion of GreenHouse Humanities courses; completion of summer reading and writing requirements.
+Prerequisite: Successful completion of GreenHouse Humanities courses.
 Duration: Full Year.
 Credit: 1.0 Social Studies.

-#447 Senior Year AP European History: ♦
+#447 AP European History: ♦

 This course is designed to provide students with a basic understanding of events in European History from the early Renaissance to the Twentieth Century.
 The goal of this course is to prepare students to take the AP European History test in the spring.
 This is a high level course and the workload is more typical of a college course.
 Students are expected to read and understand a college level textbook, and the instructor gives lectures weekly.
 Students are expected to write weekly essays, participate in seminar discussions, do research, and complete oral presentations.
 Tests are given every two to three weeks.
+This course is open to both 11th and 12th graders.

-Prerequisites: Successful completion of GreenHouse Humanities courses; completion of summer reading and writing requirements.
+Prerequisites: Successful completion of Green House Humanities courses.
 Duration: Full Year.
 Credit: 1.0 Social Studies